kateolmstead/unity-sdk/README.md

 import PlaynomicsPlugin;
 function Start(){
-    //in this case there is no user id for the game
+    //in this case there is no user id for the application

     var androidApplicationId = <ANDROID-APPID>;
     var iOsApplicationId = <IOS-APPID>;